suryavip/selection_controller/README.md

 	choosableOptions: users,
 	indexGetter: (user) => user.id,
 	groupNameGetter: (user) => user.ageGroup, // to generate group name from each options (users)
-	mode: SelectorMode.sameGroup, // apply constraint that only allow selected options to be on a same group (same age group in this case).
+	mode: SelectionMode.sameGroup, // apply constraint that only allow selected options to be on a same group (same age group in this case).
 );

 selection.select('u0'); // select James